lk5164/hadoop-cluster-setup/root/README.md

 Environment variables set here will be set automatically when system starts.

 # /etc/hosts
-If you don't have a DNS Server, you need to rely on configuring hosts file to allow hadoop communicate servers with host names.
+If you don't have a DNS Server, you need to configure hosts file to allow hadoop communicate servers with host names.
+You copy of hosts file needs to exists on every nodes.
+Because Map and Reduce process will requires communicates between slave nodes.
 To display host name for local machine, use command,

     hostnamectl